projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

      - register an I/O emulation handler for a hypervisor emulated device by specific I/O range

-   * - free_io_emulation_resource
-     - free all I/O emulation resources for a VM

    * - register_mmio_emulation_handler
      - register a MMIO emulation handler for a hypervisor emulated device by specific MMIO range

-   * - unregister_mmio_emulation_handler
-     - unregister a MMIO emulation handler for a hypervisor emulated device by specific MMIO range

 .. _instruction-emulation: